 As someone passionate about motorsport, you can’t beat the exhilaration of being part of the industry.
 From crafting and constructing race cars to overseeing teams and events, the world of motorsport presents a variety of stimulating career paths.

 Join us as we delve into the diverse job options in motorsport, discussing the responsibilities of each role.
 We’ll also offer guidance on entering the industry and furthering your career.

 Types of Jobs in Motorsport

-- Race engineer: A race engineer is responsible for designing and building race cars, as well as managing the technical aspects of a team’s performance during a race.
+- Race engineer: Tasked with designing and constructing race cars, race engineers also handle the technical components of a team’s performance throughout a race.

-- Team manager: A team manager oversees all aspects of a motorsport team’s operations, from logistics and travel to recruitment and management of personnel.
+- Team manager: This role encompasses all aspects of a motorsport team’s operations, ranging from logistics and travel to hiring and managing staff.

-- Marketing and PR: Marketing and PR professionals work to promote teams, events, and sponsors through various media channels.
+- Marketing and PR: Professionals in this field promote teams, events, and sponsors across various media outlets.

 Breaking into the Industry

 While motorsport has many different roles, breaking into the industry can be challenging.
 Here are some tips on how to get started: